 Ogere is situated in a hilly area.
-The topography of the town justifies the biblical saying which states that “A town that is situated on hills cannot be hidden”.
+The town’s topography justifies the biblical saying, “A town situated on hills cannot be hidden”.
 Ogere is one of the old thirty-three [33] towns that made up “Remo Kingdom”.
 It is in the South-West of the Kingdom.
-Ogere has boundaries in the North with Ajura (An Egba Town), in the South with Iperu Remo, in the East with Ode Remo and in the West with Sagamu Remo.
-Both the Lagos – Ibadan Expressway and Ijebu-Ode / Abeokuta Road pass through Ogere.
+Ogere has boundaries in the North with Ajura (An Egba Town), South with Iperu Remo, East with Ode Remo and West with Sagamu Remo.
+The Lagos – Ibadan Expressway and Ijebu-Ode / Abeokuta Road pass through Ogere.
 The people are principally farmers and traders by profession.
 They grow Rice, Kolanut, and Cocoa as cash crops.
 The women trade in Gari, Rice Provisions and Textiles.
-Olipakala, an Ile-Ife Crown Prince, a direct descendant of the Yoruba Progenitor Oduduwa, a great warrior, violent in temperant and character was the founder, ancestor and spiritual father of the Ogere people.
+Olipakala, an Ile-Ife Crown Prince, a direct descendant of the Yoruba Progenitor Oduduwa, a great warrior, violent in temperant and character, was the founder, ancestor and spiritual father of the Ogere people.
 Olipakala migrated with his senior brother Obanta from Ile-Ife to Ijebu-Ode.

-Olipakala and his family moved out of Ijebu-Ode and moved westward.
-They settle at “Agbele” and called the settlement “Ilagere” where they made their homestead.
+Olipakala and his family moved westward out of Ijebu-Ode.
+They settled at “Agbele” and called the settlement “Ilagere”, where they made their homestead.

-Another emigration led by Lowa-Eri the founder of the Lagere District in Ile-Ife also decided to move out of Ile-Ife to found another settlement.
-On their journey, Lowa-Eri the leader of the group died at Ipole and Lowa-Lida, his son took up the mantle of leadership.
+Another emigration led by Lowa-Eri, the founder of the Lagere District in Ile-Ife, also decided to move out of Ile-Ife to find another settlement.
+On their journey, Lowa-Eri, the group leader, died at Ipole, and his son Lowa-Lida took up the leadership mantle.

-Lowa-Lida established many villages in Ile-Nla, Ogbo near Ijebu-Ode before his settlement at Idoko (part of Ijebu-Mushin).
+Lowa-Lida established many villages in Ile-Nla, Ogbo, near Ijebu-Ode before his settlement at Idoko (part of Ijebu-Mushin).
 Oral history claimed that Obinrin-Ojowu was erected at Ijebu-Ode by Lowa-Lida, who left his son Lowa-Iberu as his chief priest.
 Lowa-Lida and his group also moved westward from Ijebu-Ode and settled at Agbele Ogere with the Olipakala family.
-“Aje Shrine in Ogere was erected at the present site, which then was about 11/2 miles from Agbele.
-The Oloja of Iremo who was in Lowa’s entourage was the Chief Priest.
-The word “Iremo” was later coined to Aremo.
+“Aje Shrine in Ogere was erected at the present site, about 11/2 miles from Agbele.
+The Oloja of Iremo, who was in Lowa’s entourage, was the Chief Priest.
+The word “Iremo” was later coined for Aremo.

-Olipakala and his wife Yemogun guarded Lagere (Ogere) people and ensured their security from invasion by their neighbouring rival towns.
+Olipakala and his wife Yemogun guarded the Lagere (Ogere) people and ensured their security from invasion by their neighbouring rival towns.
 He fought many wars to safeguard his people.
-His wife Yemogun was a good companion in all the wars to safeguard his people.
-Ogere people were never defeated in any war when Olipakala, Yemogun and Lowa-Lida were alive; hence a cognomen was given to him that runs thus: “Olipakala A Gbe Ni Ma Dehin”.
+His wife, Yemogun, was a good companion in all the wars to safeguard his people.
+Ogere people were never defeated in any war when Olipakala, Yemogun and Lowa-Lida were alive; hence, he was given a cognomen that runs thus: “Olipakala A Gbe Ni Ma Dehin”.

-After the conquest of wild animals with greater security of life, farming activities expanded and the Olipakala settlement enjoyed a period of peace and prosperity.
+After conquering wild animals with greater security of life, farming activities expanded, and the Olipakala settlement enjoyed a period of peace and prosperity.
 Other settlements sprang up as a satellite of the Agbele settlement.
 These include Iporo I and II, Orile-Epe, Iseje, Lowosiwu, Larufin, Ipakala, Sakale, Obelu, Idoko, Oke Mogun and Ejigun.
 It was through the help of these divinities that Ogere has come to stay in her present location.

-Olipakala became old and disappeared as well as Yemogun and Lowa-Lida.
+Olipakala became old and disappeared, as did Yemogun and Lowa-Lida.

 In appreciation, the people of Ogere deified and worshipped them annually.
 They were consulted on the matters of war and for the general prosperity of the town.
 The people established Olipakapla Grove called “Igbo Olipakala” and Yemogun Grove called “Igbo Yeye”.
-Ogere people venerated them with reverence for they are regarded as a “Mysterium tremendum et fascinons” by the people.
+Ogere people venerated them with reverence, for they were regarded as “Mysterium tremendum et fascinons” by the people.

 The exit of Olipakala led to substantial re-organisation of the Lagere (Ogere) Society.
 It is common knowledge that from time immemorial, people lived by their might and the weak easily fell prey to the strong, with Olipakala around no war ever conquered his people, even after his departure his spirit still gave strong support to the people but taught them lessons anytime the disobeyed his orders.

 A monarch is a divine creation on earth or a man-made institution designed as a rallying point in society.
-Very many years after Olipakala had left the stage the settlers at Agbele who had multiplied astronomically decided to establish Obaship Rule and the two Royal Ruling Houses that emerged are:
+Very many years after Olipakala had left the stage, the settlers at Agbel,e who had multiplied astronomically, decided to establish Obaship Rule, and the two Royal Ruling Houses that emerged were:

 - Legunsen